When Does Multi-Agent Collaboration Help? An Entropy Perspective: Controlled SAS vs. MAS Comparison

 \paragraph{Predominant Entropy Reduction.} Multi-agent interaction predominantly drives entropy reduction: 89.5\% of samples show decreased entropy from Round~1 to Round~2, consistent with consensus formation.
 The rate varies systematically across architectures: \begin{itemize}[nosep,leftmargin=1.5em] \item \textbf{Hybrid}: 96.8\% entropy decrease, mean $\Delta\text{accuracy} = -0.004$ \item \textbf{Centralized}: 93.4\% entropy decrease, mean $\Delta\text{accuracy} = -0.018$ \item \textbf{Debate}: 88.9\% entropy decrease, mean $\Delta\text{accuracy} = -0.020$ \item \textbf{Sequential}: 78.8\% entropy decrease, mean $\Delta\text{accuracy} = -0.058$ \end{itemize}

-\paragraph{Architecture-Dependent Causal Mechanisms.} If anchoring were the sole mechanism driving entropy reduction, we would expect uniform patterns across architectures on the same problems.
-Instead, the data reveals architecture-dependent dynamics that suggest distinct causal mechanisms: \begin{itemize}[nosep,leftmargin=1.5em] \item \textbf{Hybrid} achieves the highest entropy-decrease rate (96.8\%) with the smallest accuracy degradation ($-0.004$), suggesting that the dual feedback from peers and an orchestrator enables productive consensus rather than mere copying. \item \textbf{Sequential} shows the lowest entropy-decrease rate (78.8\%) coupled with the largest accuracy degradation ($-0.058$), indicating that sequential information flow may introduce compounding errors.
-The high proportion of entropy \emph{increases} (21.2\%) in sequential systems further suggests that information propagation through the chain can destabilize rather than consolidate model uncertainty. \item \textbf{Centralized} and \textbf{Debate} occupy intermediate positions, with centralized aggregation achieving higher entropy reduction but moderate accuracy loss, while debate's lower entropy-decrease rate reflects the adversarial dynamics inherent in its design. \end{itemize}
+\paragraph{Architecture-Dependent Causal Mechanisms.} The results reveal architecture-dependent dynamics that suggest distinct causal mechanisms: \begin{itemize}[nosep,leftmargin=1.5em] \item \textbf{Hybrid} achieves the highest entropy-decrease rate (96.8\%) with the smallest accuracy degradation ($-0.004$), suggesting that the dual feedback from peers and an orchestrator enables productive consensus rather than mere copying. \item \textbf{Sequential} shows the lowest entropy-decrease rate (78.8\%) coupled with the largest accuracy degradation ($-0.058$).
+The 21.2\% of samples with entropy \emph{increases} indicates that information propagation through the chain destabilizes rather than consolidates entropy, consistent with compounding errors along the sequence. \item \textbf{Centralized} and \textbf{Debate} occupy intermediate positions, with centralized aggregation achieving higher entropy reduction but moderate accuracy loss, while debate's lower entropy-decrease rate reflects the adversarial dynamics inherent in its design. \end{itemize}

 These architecture-dependent patterns provide evidence against a pure anchoring explanation: if agents simply copied the most confident response, the entropy reduction mechanism should be architecture-invariant.